New York State Writers Hall of Fame

 The New York State Writers Hall of Fame or NYS Writers Hall of Fame is a project established in 2010 by the Empire State Center for the Book, which is the New York State affiliate of the U.S. Library of Congress's Center for the Book, and the Empire State Book Festival.
 Beginning in 2020, the Empire State Center for the Book partners with the New York State Writers Institute in presenting the awards.

 The Hall of Fame was established "to highlight the rich literary heritage of the New York State and to recognize the legacy of individual New York State writers."
-New writers, both living and deceased, have been inducted annually since 2010.
+New writers, both living and deceased, have been inducted since 2010.